-The key Non-Economic assumptions underlying technical provisions have been updated with reference to Unum Limited's recent experience and available industry data.
+The key non-economic assumptions underlying technical provisions have been updated with reference to UL's recent experience and available industry data.
 This includes updating the termination rate assumptions for Group Income Protection business to reflect emerging experience by claim durations and incapacity groups, resetting loss ratio assumptions for all Group policies to reflect our best view of the claim inception rates and for Group Income Protection policies in particular, the severity and duration of the claims.
-The longevity assumptions for our Group Dependent claims have also been updated to be based on CMI 2017 projection model which reflects the industry's up to date view on future mortality improvement.
+The longevity assumptions for our Group Dependent claims have also been updated to be based on the S3DFA / S3DMA industry tables, while continuing to use the industry CMI_2017 projection model for future mortality improvements.